sayyedrabeeh/Python-FullStack/Python/theory/Python/README.md

         message = "My name is " + name + " and I am " + str(age) + " years old."
         print(message)

+F-strings joined the party in Python 3.6 with PEP 498.
+Also called formatted string literals,You can embed almost any Python expression in an f-string.
+This allows you to do some nifty things.
+> f"{2 * 21}"
+When Python runs this f-string, it multiplies 2 by 21 and immediately interpolates the resulting value into the final string